What is Codependency?

 The Dangers of Codependency

 The hazards of codependency often arise only in the health of the individual.
-These are caused by stress.
 Codependents often have reduced immunity to disease, higher blood pressure, poorer sleep patterns and develop harmful habits.
 It’s common for codependents to eat poorly to cope with the strain.
 They may also overspend to assuage their negative feelings.
 Acting out sexually is possible.
 Anxiety and depression are nearly constant companions.

 One of the worst problems with codependency is abuse within the relationship.
 This can be physical, mental, emotional or sexual.
 Because codependents ignore their needs, they often tolerate pain caused by their partners or family.
 Their desire for love is so great that they will accept it from those who treat them in a way that is decidedly unloving.